MirijaRazafimanantsoa/LWE-text-encryption/README.md

 The core of the application is a public-key cryptosystem based on the **Learning with Errors (LWE)** problem.
 The cryptographic logic is implemented in `lwe.py` and relies on the **SageMath** library for the necessary mathematical computations.

 -   A secret key is generated from a user-provided passphrase.
+Its length should be a composite number (30 by default and can be modified throught the parameters `n` and `l` in `lwe.py`)
--   A corresponding public key is generated from the secret key.
+-   A corresponding public key is generated randomly from the secret key.
 -   Messages are split into blocks and encrypted using the public key.
 -   The GUI (`main.py`) provides an interface for users to select files, enter their passphrase, and perform the desired operations.